lfarmer/analyse-it/README.md

 ## Analysing Video

-Analysing video with [mmpose](https://mmpose.readthedocs.io/en/latest/) requires you to download different configuration files based on the analysis you want to perform.
-Below we show the steps to perform `2D Human Pose` analysis.
+Below we show the steps to perform `2D Human Pose` analysis using MMPoseInferencer.
+This is set up with a bespoke visualiser to draw a joint angles table alongside the supplied video.

 ### Run Analysis